vatlab/vat-docs/content/Documentation/vtools Commands/init.md

 </details>

-<details><summary> Examples: create subprojects from the parent project (The "--variants" option is only supported when SQLite is used as storage mode. )</summary> You can create a subproject with variants from the CEU:
+<details><summary> Examples: create subprojects from the parent project (The "--variants" option is only supported when STOREMODE is set to sqlite )</summary> You can create a subproject with variants from the CEU:

     % mkdir myproj
     % cd myproj
     % vtools admin --load_snapshot vt_quickStartGuide
+    % export STOREMODE="sqlite"
     % vtools select variant --samples 'sample_name == "CEU"' -t CEU 'Variants from CEU population'
     % vtools select variant --samples 'sample_name == "JPT"' -t JPT 'Variants from JPT population'
     % mkdir ../CEU